o-stahl/deepstudio/README.md

 ## How It Works

 The agent interacts with the project through `shell` and `json_patch` tools operating on a virtual file system in your browser.
-The limited number of tools was a conscious choice to reduce the number of tools to reduce "tool stuffing" while leaning on the strong sh/bash capabilities of most modern models:
+The limited number of tools was a conscious choice to reduce "tool stuffing" while leaning on the strong sh/bash capabilities of most modern models:

 - **VFS commands**: The agent uses CLI commands (`ls`, `cat`, `grep`, `mkdir`, `rm`, `mv`, `cp`) on the in-browser file system
 - **File editing**: Changes are applied through `json_patch` with precise string operations